-A probationary period for up to 60 days may be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
+A probationary period deemed appropriate by the academic review committee (ARC) shall be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
 The student will meet with the dean of student support or designee to develop a corrective action plan and time frame to improve or correct productivity, attitude, behavior and/or grades.